alltagshack/ImageSms/Readme.md

 - Notification
 - Vibrate

-Image SMS does not use access to:
+ByteSMS does not use access to:

 - Contacts